-In order to make sure that we are on track, we have created a variety of key metrics that we will measure on a regular basis.
+In order to make sure that we are on track, we have created a variety of key metrics for this marketing plan example.
 These may require adjustments and fine tuning as we progress.
 They are our best estimates based on currently available market research.

 6.1 Key Marketing Metrics

 We estimate that 1 of every 10 people who visit the landing page will download a game.
-Other metrics include the average sale price estimated based on paid downloads as well as sales of advertising sponsorships and custom game development.
+Other metrics include the average sale price.
+In this marketing plan example, we estimate these numbers based on paid downloads as well as sales of advertising sponsorships and custom game development.